gephi/gephi-plugins/README.md

 ### Build a plugin

-Run the following command to compile and build your plugin
+Run the following command to compile and build your plugin:

        mvn clean package

+In addition of compiling and building the JAR and NBM, this command uses the `Gephi Maven Plugin` to verify the plugin's configuration.
+In care something is wrong it will fail and indicte the reason.

 ### Run Gephi with plugin